JRCSTU/CO2MPAS-TA/doc/tutorial.rst

 ---------------
 The simulation plan is an input file containing some extra parameters/sheets with **scope** ``plan.`` (see :doc:`data naming convention <names>`).
-It defines the list of variations (i.e., inputs to be overwritten) to be applied to a base dataset (i.e., a normal input file of |co2mpas|).
+It defines the list of variations (i.e., inputs to be overwritten) that have to be applied to a base dataset (i.e., a normal input file of |co2mpas|).

-The simulation plan can save you time because it can calibrate the models just once and re-use them to run other predictions changing just some inputs (e.g., ``times``, ``velocities``, ``vehicle_mass``, etc.).
+The simulation plan can save you time!
+It is able to calibrate the models just once and re-use them for other subsequent predictions, where only some inputs are different (e.g., ``times``, ``velocities``, ``vehicle_mass``, etc.).

-To know how to run the simulation plan, follow the `steps in previous section
+To run the simulation plan upload it as input file, and run it as described in `the previous section <Engineering mode>`_ .
-<Engineering mode>`_ and uploading the simulation plan as input file.

 .. note::
     The simulation plan cannot run in type-approval mode.

 Output results
 ==============
-This section shows the three ways to run |co2mpas|.
+This section shows three ways to run |co2mpas|.
 For more information use the command ``co2mpas run -h``.

 Output files